HackerHansen/1v1.YEET-v2/README.md

 5.)
 If you are using Firefox, you can use the auto attachment mode.
 Simply press "attach process" to attach.

+*If this doesn't work, try using manual mode.*

 6.)
 Enable the features and destroy your friends at the game!

 ### Manual Mode Instructions: